springmeyer/gdal-atexit-crash/README.md

 The testcase includes:

   - test.cpp - A command line program that runs a thread of work using libuv
-  - libtest - A shared library that does work in the thread pool
+  - libtest - A shared library that loads gdal_plugin and calls a symbol from it in the thread pool
   - gdal_plugin - A shared library that links to libgdal and reads a GeoTIFF

-This design mirrors the situation of using Mapnik via Node.js because:
+This design mirrors the situation of using Mapnik via Node.js (where the [original crash was encountered](https://github.com/mapnik/node-mapnik/issues/251)) because:

-  - node using `dlopen` to open c++ addons
+  - node uses `dlopen` to open c++ addons
   - in the case of node-mapnik, it links to the libmapnik shared library
   - the libmapnik shared library uses `dlopen` to open `gdal.input`
   - `gdal.input` links to the libgdal library